 - honey to serve (optional)

-If using homemade almond milk, use this recipe here subsituting almonds for cashews.
+If using homemade almond milk, use this recipe here substituting almonds for cashews.
 There are also some wonderful almond milks on the market now that are very fresh and perfect for this latte.
-Othewise, you can use store bought dairy free milk of choice.
+Otherwise, you can use store bought dairy free milk of choice.

 Place the saucepan containing the strained milk on a low heat with the lid on, and bring to a low boil, watching carefully to ensure the pot does not boil over.
 (Alternatively, if you have a milk frothier you can pour the milk into this machine in batches and simply heat this way).

 Take the milk off the heat and pour into mugs to serve.
-Top with a spinkle of cinnamon powder and add a little honey if desired.
+Top with a sprinkle of cinnamon powder and add a little honey if desired.

 - Turmeric has been well studied for it’s anti inflammatory, antiviral and antibacterial activity.
 It has also been studied in regards to it’s ability to fight cancer.
 I personally use turmeric extensively in clinic due to these reasons.
 When taking turmeric as a supplement it must be in a bioavailable form to maximise absorption of its active compounds.
 Interestingly, when turmeric is traditionally used in curries and so forth it is often with oils and spices that naturally activate these processes.